-One early pre-release clip showed the main screen being used for GPS navigation while the second screen handled a call and music.
-A second pre-release video showed a racing game being played on the main screen and the game’s track layout on the smaller screen.
-LG also gave the example of watching a video on the main screen while texting on the second display, or watching a video on the big display and getting media controls on the small screen.
+For example, you can use the main screen for GPS navigation, while the second screen can handle music.
+Or you can play a racing game on the main screen and see the game’s track layout on the smaller screen.
+Another example is the ability to watch a video on the main screen while texting on the second display, or watching a video on the big display and getting media controls on the small screen.

 The secondary screen allows you to operate specialized apps running across both displays, or two different apps simultaneously.

-The phone will only support certain apps optimized for Swivel mode, but we will hopefully see adoption improve over time.
-For what it’s worth, the LG Second Screen accessory hasn’t seen much adoption from developers.
+The phone only supports certain apps optimized for Swivel mode, and we doubt we’ll see meaningful adoption over time given the firm’s decision to exit the mobile business.
+For what it’s worth, the LG Second Screen accessory hasn’t seen much adoption from developers anyway.